vertica/vertica-python/README.md

 conn_info = {'host': '127.0.0.1',
              'port': 5433,
              'user': 'some_user',
-             'password': 'some_password',
              'database': 'a_database',
              'ssl': ssl_context}
 connection = vertica_python.connect(**conn_info)
 ```

-See more on SSL options [here](https://docs.python.org/3/library/ssl.html).

 #### Kerberos Authentication
 In order to use Kerberos authentication, install [dependencies](#using-kerberos-authentication) first, and it is the user's responsibility to ensure that an Ticket-Granting Ticket (TGT) is available and valid.
 Whether a TGT is available can be easily determined by running the `klist` command.
 If no TGT is available, then it first must be obtained by running the `kinit` command or by logging in.
 You can pass in optional arguments to customize the authentication.
 The arguments are `kerberos_service_name`, which defaults to "vertica", and `kerberos_host_name`, which defaults to the value of argument `host`.
 For example,